On regular hypergraphs of high girth: Abstract

 \section{Abstract}

-We give lower bounds on the maximum possible girth of a linear, $r$-uniform, $d$-regular hypergraph with $n$ vertices, using the definition of a hypergraph cycle due to Berge.
+We give lower bounds on the maximum possible girth of an $r$-uniform, $d$-regular hypergraph with at most $n$ vertices, using the definition of a hypergraph cycle due to Berge.
 These differ from the trivial upper bound by an absolute constant factor (viz., by a factor of between $3/2+o(1)$ and $2 +o(1)$).
-We also define a random $r$-uniform `Cayley' hypergraph on $S_n$ which has girth $\Omega (\sqrt{\log |S_n|})$ with high probability, in contrast to random regular $r$-uniform hypergraphs, which have constant girth with positive probability.
+We also define a random $r$-uniform `Cayley' hypergraph on the symmetric group $S_n$ which has girth $\Omega (n^{1/3})$ with high probability, in contrast to random regular $r$-uniform hypergraphs, which have constant girth with positive probability.